brod2240/ufid_reader/README.md

 pip install python-dotenv
 ```

 The `.env` file contains hardcoded keys that are necessary for the encryption to work.
 The database in the GitHub directory is encrypted using this specific key.
 Using a different key will result in an error because the database cannot be decrypted without the exact key.
+For official deployment, ensure the .env file is excluded from the GitHub repository to maintain security.

 To include a new, unencrypted database, follow these steps: